These researchers dedicate their careers to finding new treatments and cures for people with cancer.

 CDA Impact

-Women Who Conquer Cancer did not exist in 2002 when Dr. Hershman received her Conquer Cancer Career Development Award (CDA).
+Dr. Hershman received her Conquer Cancer Career Development Award (CDA) in 2022.
 "At the time I received the CDA, very few investigators were funded to do clinical research," explains Dr. Hershman.

 "The CDA was very important for me because It was my first multi-year grant, and I got it within the first year of accepting a faculty position.
 It is particularly important as a woman to have independent funding.
 It gave me confidence to continue pursuing other grant opportunities, it gave me funding for my first trial, and I am sure having it on my record helped me get additional grants."